Baby’s first eye exam: What to expect

 When should your baby have his or her first eye exam?
 Your baby’s first eye exam should occur within the first year, possibly sooner depending on your infant’s situation.

 READY FOR YOUR BABY’S FIRST EYE EXAM?
-Find an eye doctor or pediatric vision specialist near you.
+Find an eye doctor or children's optometrist near you.

 Here are answers to some frequently asked questions about a baby’s first eye exam: